Scalextrix/ELCC/README.md

 # ELCC

-This repository contains code that is intended to allow a user of a SolarCoin crypto-currenty wallet (see www.solarcoin.org), to report solar PV generation data into the SolarCoin block-chain.
+This repository contains code that is intended to allow a user of a SolarCoin crypto-currency wallet (see www.solarcoin.org), to report solar PV generation data into the SolarCoin block-chain.
 The ElectriCChain project (see www.electricchain.org) has published a standardized syntax for data reporting (https://github.com/lpninja/ELCCpv1) which is the foundation upon which future block-chain services can be built; the code here is compliant with this syntax.
 It is intended that low power IoT devices will be used for running the block-chain and gathering the solar PV generation data.
 These files are curently in Python 2.7 and should work natively on Raspberry Pi 2/3 with Raspian-lite or Debian.